Retaining Employees In The Era Of Well-Being

 So, what are the factors that should be considered in 2024 and beyond to create a retention strategy that creates competitive advantage?

-Address Your Fundamental Retention Issues
+Address Your Fundamental Employee Retention Issues

 Organisations should begin building a retention strategy by asking themselves what employees value most.
 Why do some employees leave?
 Why do others stay?
 Only by addressing these questions will the retention strategy be effective.

-Fancy perks and nice-to-haves form the basis of many retention strategies across the UK, despite our research suggesting these are at the bottom of employees’ priority lists.
-And in light of changes to what workers value most in a post-pandemic world, nice-to-haves simply don’t cut it.
 Let’s say, for example, talented employees are choosing to move on since they’ve come to realise the importance of time with their children and wish to have more of this during the week.
 Which approach to solving this retention issue is likely to be effective?
 Free pizza each week, or the option for hybrid working?

 Career Development Opportunities: Availability and Suitability